Information Technology Overview

 - Register for classes in your course Plan in Self-Service or with your advisor.

 - Pay your tuition online through Self-Service or in person in the Business Office.

 - Purchase required textbooks.
 (Find out if the course has required books at bookstore.abtech.edu.)

 - Be present on the first day of class at the indicated time.
 Parking may be difficult, so plan to arrive at least 20–30 minutes prior to your class time.

 - Have class supplies such as paper, pens, and pencils for taking notes.

 - Work hard, have fun designing and learning... and graduate!

 Visit the A-B Tech Admissions Overview page for more information.

 Online Courses and Software

-Having the right software for the job might help.
-Much of the software we use is also offered at significant discounts to students.
-Talk to your instructor or the bookstore for more details.
-Online courses may have special software used as well.
+Courses may have required or suggested software.
+Much of the software we use is also offered for free or at significant discounts to students.
+Online courses may have special software requirements as well.